-Parameter Source Emission limits / provisions Monitoring method Monitoring frequency 1 Particulate matter Spray booths 10mg/m By guarantee supplied by the constructor of the spray booth None required Manual extractive testing in accordance with BS6096: Section 4.2 1992 In accordance with a maintenance programme agreed with the Regulator Abrasive blasting equipment and other sources (except spray booths) 50mg/m3 for contained sources Manual extractive testing in accordance with BS6096: Section 4.2 1992 In accordance with a maintenance programme agreed with the Regulator 2 Sulphur dioxide All processes / activities 1% wt/wt sulphur in fuel Certification by supplier or first delivery, using test method ASTM D86 distillation None required All processes / activities using gas oil as defined in the Sulphur Content of Certain Liquid Fuels Directive (1999/32/EC) 0.2% wt/wt sulphur in fuel (before 1/01/2008) 0.1% wt/wt sulphur in fuel (from 1/01/2008)
+Row Source Emission limits / provisions Type of Monitoring Monitoring frequency 1 Particulate matter From spray booths 10 mg /Nm3 By guarantee supplied by the spray booth constructor (see B1.3 of the application) None required [Abrasive blasting equipment and other sources (except spray booths)] [50 mg/Nm3 for contained sources] Manual extractive Testing in accordance with BS6069: Section 4.3 1992 [in accordance with the written plan (see B1.7 of the application)] 2 Sulphur dioxide All processes / activities 1% wt/wt sulphur in fuel Certification by supplier on first None required All processes/ activities using gas oil as defined in the Sulphur Content of Certain Liquid Fuels Directive (1999/32/EC).
+0.1% wt/wt sulphur in fuel delivery.